bzigterman/bzigterman.github.io/projects/weather.md

 - 53°
 - light rain
 - 82% humidity
-- 8 mph wind
+- 12 mph wind

-1.8 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison